httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 File metadata can affect how servers might act on the uploaded file.
 Clients can send Representation Metadata (see {{Section 8.3 of HTTP}}) in the Upload Creation Procedure request that starts an upload.
 Servers MAY interpret this metadata or MAY ignore it.
 The `Content-Type` header can be used to indicate the MIME type of the file.
 The `Content-Disposition` header can be used to transmit a filename.
 If included, the parameters SHOULD be either `filename`, `filename*` or `boundary`.

-## Feature Detection
+## Feature Detection {#feature-detection}

-If the client has no knowledge of whether the server supports resumable upload, the Upload Creation Procedure MAY be used with some additional constraints.
-In particular, the `Upload-Incomplete` header field ({{upload-incomplete}}) MUST NOT be sent in the request if the server support is unclear.
+If the client has no knowledge of whether the resource supports resumable uploads, the Upload Creation Procedure MAY be used with some additional constraints.
+In particular, the `Upload-Incomplete` header field ({{upload-incomplete}}) MUST NOT be sent in the request if the support of resumable uploads by the resource is unclear.
 This allows the upload to function as if it is a regular upload.

 If the server detects the Upload Creation Procedure and it supports resumable upload, an informational response with `104 (Upload Resumption Supported)` status MAY be sent to the client while the request body is being uploaded.